 The easiest way to get a yes when asking for a commission bump is to already have a good relationship with the affiliate manager.

-When negotiating a commission increase, make sure that you have been getting consistent sales and your conversion rate is greater than the program’s posted average.
+When negotiating a commission increase, make sure that you have been getting consistent sales and that your conversion rate is greater than the program’s posted average.

 Send an email letting them know you are going over your content calendar for the quarter and evaluating which affiliate programs you want to promote.